 Introduction#

-The rest of this document is dedicated to describing the common tasks I use.
+The rest of this document is dedicated to listing and describing common tasks that I use:

 Cloudflare DNS#

-One integral time-saving task when spinning up docker services is to automate DNS records.
+One time-saving task when spinning up docker services is to automate the creationa and removal of cloudflare DNS records.

 - name: Remove existing A DNS record